StarpTech/seneca-tests/README.md

 **After few months without a response from the Seneca Core Team I create my own solution https://github.com/hemerajs/hemera#**

-seneca-tests
-[Senecajs](https://github.com/senecajs/seneca) is a microservice toolkit to build distributed systems.
-In order to guarantee that your most important part of your application works as you expect I write some edges cases to prove senecajs in practice.
-Thanks to the guys who create senecajs.

 # Run tests

 ```js